 - Vomiting or stomach pain

 - Sexual problems (impotence in men, decrease in vaginal fluids in women)

 Treatment of Diabetes

 Your doctor will likely recommend that you:

 - Eat three meals and up to two snacks a day (don't skip meals)

 - Monitor your blood sugar link to blood sugar levels - monitoring blood sugar regularly

-- Take your medication link to medication or insulin link to medication - insulin as prescribed
+- Take your medication or insulin as prescribed